Zantac (Ranitidine) Contamination Linked to Cancer

-Popular heartburn drug, Zantac, may contain a carcinogenic compound that has been detected in other contaminated medications.
-Zantac’s manufacturer Sanofi-Aventis has announced that is undertaking a voluntary recall of the medication over cancer concerns.
+Popular heartburn drug, Zantac and other generic formulations containing ranitidine, may contain a carcinogenic compound that has been detected in other contaminated medications.
+Zantac’s manufacturer Sanofi-Aventis has announced that has undertaken a voluntary recall of the medication over cancer concerns.
+Other formulations of ranitidine including store brand products such as Rite Aid or CVS Acid Reducer, Walgreens’ Wal-Zan, other brands of Acid Controller, Acid Reducer or Heartburn relief products and generic products containing ranitidine have also been permanently removed from shelves of retailers.

-Zantac may be linked to a number of different cancers including:
+Zantac (Ranitidine) may be linked to a number of different cancers including:

 - Bladder cancer